 Legend (for the table above)

 DDR4 Type and Capacity

-DDR4 DDR4 See Validation Matrix (DDR4 DIMMs validated with PMem)
+DDR4 DDR4 See Validation Matrix (DDR4 DIMMs validated with DCPMM)

 Capacity

 PMem Any Capacity (Uniformly for all channels for a given configuration)

 - Mode definitions: AD = App Direct Mode, MM = Memory Mode. - No mixing of PMem and NVDIMMs within the platform. - For MM, NM/FM ratio is between 1:4 and 1:16.
-(NM = Near Memory (DRAM); FM = Far Memory (PMem)). - Matrix targets configs for optimized PMem to DRAM cache ratio in MM mode. - For each individual population, different PMem rearrangements among channels are permitted so long as the configuration doesn't break X12DP Memory population rules. - Ensure the same DDR4 DIMM type and capacity are used for each DDR4 + PMem population. - If the system detects an unvalidated configuration, then the system issues a BIOS warning.
+The capacity not used for FM can be used for AD.
+(NM = Near Memory (DRAM); FM = Far Memory (PMem)). - · Matrix targets configs for optimized PMem to DRAM cache ratio in MM mode. - For each individual population, different PMem rearrangements among channels are permitted so long as the configuration doesn't break X12 DP Memory population rules. - Ensure the same DDR4 DIMM type and capacity are used for each DDR4 + PMem population. - If the system detects an unvalidated configuration, then the system issues a BIOS warning.
 The CLI functionality is limited in non-POR configurations, and select commands will not be supported.